sao/mconnect/README.md

 You are now free to run the get method in order to get a specific API endpoint and export it to a CSV file.
-Use the '-e' to tell the program which endpoint you want to export and '-o' to tell it where you want the data to go.
+Use the '-e' to tell the program which endpoint you want to export and '-o' to tell it where you want the CSV to go.
 You can see an example below:

-    $ mconnect get -e teachers -o ~/Desktop/teachers.csv
+    $ mconnect get -e teachers -o ~/Desktop

 ## Contributing